Gene Dodaro: Career

 Dodaro joined the GAO in 1973.
 His first executive posting was as an associate director for management issues in the General Government Division.
 In 1993, he was named assistant comptroller general for accounting and information management.
 In 1999 he became the GAO's second in command.

 On February 15, 2008, when the seventh comptroller general of the United States, David M. Walker, announced that he was departing from his office before the end of his 15-year term to work for the Peter G. Peterson Foundation, he appointed Dodaro to replace him.
 On March 13, 2008, Dodaro became the acting comptroller general and was eventually nominated by President Obama to fill the role permanently.
 He was confirmed by the U.S. Senate for a term of fifteen years on December 22, 2010.
 He was sworn in eight days later.

 Awards and honors

 In 1981 Dodaro received the GAO's Meritorious Service Award.
 In 1989 he received the Arthur S. Flemming Award for outstanding individual performance in government.
 In 2001 he became a Fellow of the National Academy of Public Administration and in 2003 was awarded the prestigious National Public Service Award conferred by that organization.
 In 2009 he received the Roger W. Jones Award for Executive Leadership.
+In 2025 he was inducted into the Government Executive's Government Hall of Fame.
+In 2026, he was awarded the "Keeper of the Public Trust Award" during the Celebration of the American Public Servant 250 Gala.
+In August 2026, he was inducted into The Accounting Hall of Fame as the 125th member at the American Accounting Association's Global Connect in Las Vegas, NV.

 Personal life

-Dodaro and his wife, Joan (née McCabe), have three children.
+Dodaro and his wife, Joan, have three children.
 They live in Alexandria, Virginia.